maia-sdr/maia-sdr/maia-hdl/README.md

 # maia-hdl

+maia-hdl is the Maia SDR FPGA Amaranth HDL code.
+See [maia-sdr.org](https://maia-sdr.org/) for a general introduction to the project, and also the [maia-sdr/maia-sdr](https://github.com/maia-sdr/maia-sdr) Github repository.

+The maia-hdl Python package can be used as a library of HDL modules in third-party HDL designs.

 ## Installation

 It is not necessary to install maia-hdl in order to generate the Vivado IP cores or projects, or to run the tests and simulations.
-These can be run as indicated below.
+These can be run from a checkout of the source code as indicated below.

-The current checkout of this source tree can be installed with
+When using maia-hdl as a library in third-party packages, it can be installed with
 ```
-pip install .
+pip install maia-hdl
 ```

-Currently it is not possible to install maia-hdl as a Python package from [PyPI](https://pypi.org/), because maia-hdl depends on [amaranth](https://github.com/amaranth-lang/amaranth), and the latest amaranth package in PyPI is too old.
+or with any other method for managing Python packages.

 ## Building the Vivado IP cores and projects